alvinalmira/ITM352_F20_repo/README.md

 # hello-world
 First repository

+Hello there!
-I'm a college student that doesn't know how this semester will turn out, but I'll deal with it some how with willpower I like cookies, chocolate, food, and tea.
+I like cookies, chocolate, food, and tea.
+I try to become a better version of me everyday.
+"The cost of procrastination is the life you could have lived." -Twitter